How To Develop A Comparative Essay Thesis

 Elements of A Comparative Essay

 As we discussed in the opening paragraph, it is easy for a scholar to understand a thing based on its constituents.
 Since we are learning about comparative essays, it is necessary to break down a unit essay into defining parts to better understand its nature and scope.
-In this light, we have dedicated this section to understand the elements of a comparative essay as students will find the knowledge helpful in writing better essays.
+In this light, we have dedicated this section to understanding the elements of a comparative essay as students will find the knowledge helpful in writing better essays.

 The opening starts with a hook.
 A hook is a literary device that writers use to grab the attention of the readers.
 It can be a question, a statistic, or a bold or shocking statement that can help readers ease into the main content of the essay.
 After the hook comes the background information on the topic.
 For instance, if the comparative essay is based on two economies, the writer can provide background information to fill the gaps for the readers.
 In the closing lines of the opening comes the thesis statement.